-Whether or not we are proficient at the subject, when it’s mandatory to buy a motor insurance if you wish to run your vehicle on the road, it’s in your best interest to know the claim process so that in times required, you are armed with all the essential information to tackle the situation.
+If you wish to run your vehicle on the road then you know that it is mandatory to have a motor insurance policy.
+Now, it is essential to be aware about the claim procedure so that during times required, you are armed with all the essential information to tackle the situation.

 Third party insurance is linked with general insurance, specifically motor insurance.

 It is binding as per law for motor insurance policies, however many buyers who are buying it are not conscious of its benefits, coverage or even the claim procedure.

 As the term signifies, when somebody other than the two parties involved in the contract (the insured and the insurer) is benefited, the cover is known as a Third Party insurance cover.